matrix-org/matrix-spec-proposals/proposals/2432-revised-alias-publishing.md

    deleted.
 (Again, this is implemented in Synapse but does not appear to be explicitly specced.)
 The `m.room.aliases` functionality should be removed, and the `m.room.canonical_alias` functionality should be extended to cover `alt_aliases`.

-As today, no error occurs if the caller does not have permission to send such an event.
+   The behaviour if the calling user has permission to delete the alias but does not have permission to send `m.room.canonical_alias` events in the room (for example, by virtue of being a "server administrator", or by being the user that created the alias) is implementation-defined.
+It is *recommended* that in this case, the alias is deleted anyway, and a successful response is returned to the client.

  * A new api endpoint, `GET /_matrix/client/r0/rooms/{roomId}/aliases` is added, which returns the list of aliases currently defined on the local